kguerns/accelerated-library-integrations/cuDNN/README.md

    normalization, pointwise ops, and other neural network primitives.
 6. The application streams the answer back to the user and logs feedback.

-This is relevant to an SA because the integration path is low friction: partners can keep a familiar PyTorch or framework-based workflow while cuDNN maps supported model operations to optimized NVIDIA GPU kernels.
+This is relevant for the integration path is low friction: partners can keep a familiar PyTorch or framework-based workflow while cuDNN maps supported model operations to optimized NVIDIA GPU kernels.